06 November ▷ Food Security and Insecurity: 10 aspects that will surprise you

 Not eating correctly, in quantity and quality, can have very negative repercussions throughout a lifetime and at different levels.
 Future blog posts will cover this topic more deeply.

 How are Food Safety and Nutritional Education related?

-It is curious how in societies where malnutrition has decreased and the state of Food Security is beginning to improve slightly, the opposite problem is progressively happening: overweight and obesity.
-This transition is due to different factors, among them, the passage from a state of Severe Food Insecurity to another of Moderate or Marginal Food Insecurity (resulting from a higher level of income in the country).
-However, other factors are involved, such as a sedentary lifestyle, smoking, alcohol, stress and lack of nutritional education.
+It is curious how in societies where malnutrition has decreased and the state of Food Security is beginning to improve slightly, it is gradually moving towards the opposite problem: overweight and obesity.
+This transition is due to different factors, among them, the transition from a state of Severe Food Insecurity to another of Moderate or Mild Food Insecurity (resulting from a higher level of income in the country).
+However, other factors intervene such as a sedentary lifestyle, smoking, alcohol, stress and lack of nutritional education.

 The coexistence of undernourishment and overweight/obesity in the same society is called double burden of malnutrition and we will delve into it in future articles.